Why we need to listen to new Mums when they say they’re not OK

 While awareness around perinatal (the time before and after childbirth) mental health is growing, it is still a relatively under-discussed issue that affects up to 1 in 10 new mums and 1 in 20 new dads.

 Many readers may already be aware that even as a midwife and mum of one, I struggled after the birth of my son Theo.
-If you want to read more about my experience with postnatal anxiety, please check out my post here.

 While it was obviously one of the most difficult times in my life, it’s an experience I’m grateful for.
 Because I know that it’s made me a better midwife and fuelled my determination to help other parents, both through prevention and awareness.